 4. Find a comfortable way to nurse

-The boppy was my BFF.
-I relied on that sucker to rest and even free my arms while he was nursing.
-In addition to pillow props, I also tried different positions (I still remember the “football hold”) to see which one felt most comfortable for that moment.
+Don’t bypass the need for a nursing pillow.
+I relied on that sucker to rest and even free my arms while the baby was nursing.
+In addition to nursing pillow, I also tried different positions (I still remember the “football hold”) to see which one felt most comfortable for that moment.
+This Boppy was the one I used for my singleton, and the My Brest Friend Twin Deluxe was crucial to breastfeeding my twins.

 Being 100% responsible for your baby’s food intake gives you the right to ask your partner to handle other chores while you feed your baby.
 My husband made pretty impressive breakfasts, not to mention handling most of the chores and diaper duty.